bostaunieux/ha-pebble-dashboard/README.md

 - Dynamic background images behind sections
 - Resizable dual section layout
+- All cards are configurable via the UI
 - Designed for use on a full screen dashboard

 ## Installation